HarryBuxton7/HarryBuxton7/README.md

 My Github shows demonstratable experience with:

 - Designing, technically implementing and deploying a React live full-stack web based application that handles simultaneous users.
-- Javascript, algorithms and AI.
+- Javascript, AI and algorithms

 My current goals are: